angelrdgz/todo_angular/README.md

 #Database

-For this project with use a mysql database, located in the root of this project.
+For this project with use a mysql database, located in the root of this project (learnit.sql).
 You need to import to the database manager.

 *If you use Mac os (MAMP), you need to include the socket for connect Node Js with mysql